 Whilst harder to quantify in the moment, organic social media will offer rewards for years to come - if you’re willing to change and evolve.

 The major shift you need to make is a philosophical one.
 Organic social media can no longer be viewed as a free billboard to advertise your products and services; rather, its key value lies in brand-building and audience engagement within your community.

 Tips to Create an Effective Organic Social Media Strategy

-Let’s consider some practical ways to optimise your organic social media strategy and build up awareness of your brand.
+Let’s consider some practical ways to optimize your organic social media strategy and build up awareness of your brand.
 Here are my top five ideas:

 1. Use influencers and micro-influencers

 By getting the right people to engage with your product, your brand message spreads exponentially.
 You need no longer rely solely on your direct audience.
 Rather, allow influencers to blow the dandelion of your brand.